 Advertising is marketing as well as a promotional tool in the hands of the company which conveys a message about the company or a product to the viewers, listeners or readers.
 Publicity is something different; it is based on reality because it is not under the control of any company or its representatives.
-Many people often believe that the two terms refer one and the same thing, however, there is a difference.
-There are a number of differences between advertising and publicity which you will get to know in this article.

 Content: Advertising Vs Publicity